-(1) make sure your video source is active (the green play icon will become red).
+Enable the video source (the green play icon will become red).

-(3) Start the Twitter destination (the green play icon will become a red square).
+Start the Twitter destination (the green play icon will become a red).

+Embed the live video in a tweet.
 Go back to Twitter Studio and click on the "Tweet" blue icon.
-The next page will prompt you to add text to your tweet and to send it to your profile.
+The next page will prompt you to add text and post the tweet.

 Verify that live video shows on your Twitter profile.
-When the broadcast ends, remember to first stop the live stream in the Videolinq channel, then to stop it also on the Twitter Studio console.
-Twitter will allow you now to "trim" the live stream that will change to a recorded file.
-To delete the live stream click on the garbage icon.
+When the broadcast ends, remember to first stop the live stream in the Videolinq channel, then open the Twitter Studio console.
+Now you can "trim" the recorded stream, or delete it.